mxagar/text_sentiment/README.md

 - Any kind of binary classification, e.g., spam vs. not spam.
 - Any kind of multi-class classification, e.g., topic of theme classification (if the labels contain topic annotations).

+However, bear in mind that sentiment analysis has the additional difficulty of possible uses of irony and sarcasm.

 ## Recurrent Neural Networks: General Notes